stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   His voice changed to a chanting and not unmelodious howl.

-   "I&auml;!
+   "Iä!
 Huitzilopotchli! . . .
 Nahuatlacatl!
 Seven, seven, seven . . .
 Xochimilca, Chalca, Tepaneca, Acolhua, Tlahuica, Tlascalteca, Azteca! . . .
-I&auml;!
-I&auml;!
+Iä!
+Iä!
 I have been to the Seven Caves of Chicomoztoc, but no one shall ever know!
 I tell you   because you will never repeat it.